Fast fashion: How cheap clothing impacts the environment

 But fast fashion’s short life span is only one problem.
 Shivel said she is concerned with our environment’s health, as vast amounts of fast fashion pieces pile into landfill mountains.

-“About 85 percent of textile waste in the United States goes to landfills or is incinerated,” according to an article by The New York Times.
+According to an article by The New York Times, “about 85 percent of textile waste in the United States goes to landfills or is incinerated.”
 The particles that don’t end up in landfills make their way into our water systems.

 Despite the carbon footprint, students and others on a tight budget continue to buy into fast fashion.
 Shivel attributes this to accessibility.
 Already low on cash, students find themselves in a bind when their favorite clothing item is retired, but they can’t afford to invest in high-quality clothing.

-Mallory Schlossberg, a retail reporter at Business Insider, wrote an article explaining why she stopped dropping in to Forever 21.
-H&M, Charlotte Russe and Forever 21 are guilty of selling clothes that rip, fade or shrink after the first wash, Schlossberg reported.
+H&M, Charlotte Russe and Forever 21 are guilty of selling clothes that rip, fade or shrink after the first wash.
+Mallory Schlossberg, a retail reporter at Business Insider, wrote an article explaining why she stopped dropping into Forever 21.

 “The clothes wouldn’t last more than a few washes, let alone a few steps outside of the house and trips on the subway,” Schlossberg wrote.
 “Buttons would fall off, cotton dresses would fade and my tiny New York City closet was rapidly filling with unwearable items.”